luizbgomide/EclipsePhase2e-ptbr/src/SUPP/02-CO/04/12-designing-new-morphs.md

 - **Medium Frame (4 CP trait):** AV 8/6
 - **Heavy Frame (6 CP trait):** AV 12/10

-### Infomorphs
+### Infomorphs and Core Morphs

 Infomorphs all have mnemonics ware and both the Digital Speed and Exotic Morphology (Level 3) traits.
 They also have no use for Vigor pool.
+Core morphs are the same as infomorphs, and they also must have the core system ware (at no cost).

 ### Mobility Systems